janmeshjs/PythonProjects/README.md

    git checkout -b my-contribution
    ```

-5. Make your changes, whether it's adding a new Java project, fixing a bug, or improving documentation.
+5. Make your changes, whether it's adding a new Python project, fixing a bug, or improving documentation.

 6. Commit your changes and push them to your forked repository:
    ```